i-zhen/Reactor-C/README.md

 * `Token expect(TokenClass... expected)` takes a variable number of expected tokens, and consumes them from the token-stream if present, otherwise it generates an error using the `error`-method.
 * `Token accept(TokenClass... expected)` tests whether the next token(s) are identical to the `expected`.
 However, it *does not* consume any tokens from the token-stream.
 * `void parseProgram()` parses a "Program-production" from the LL(k) grammar.
 Similarly, `void parseIncludes()` parses an "Includes-production".
 Three additional empty methods have been provided: `parseDecls`, `parseProcs` and `parseMain` are to be completed by you.
 Furthermore, you will need to add more parse methods yourself.
 For each nonterminal you should have a corresponding parse method.

+Your parser *should* only determine whether a given source program is syntactically correct.
+The `Main`-class relies on the error count provided by the `Parser`-class.
+Therefore, make sure you use the `error`-method in the `Parser`-class to report errors correctly!

 ## Files
 * grammar/ebnf.txt : This file describes the grammar of our language in EBNF format.